ReWrite-Media/makecode/blocks/hai2025/crafting3.md

 # Crafting Tools

 ## Step 1
-Train the agent on how to make an axe, pickaxe, and sword.
+Train the agent on how to make an axe, pickaxe, and shovel.

 #### ~ tutorialhint
 Rember to use wood and sticks.